ffoflonker/gene-neighborhoods/README.md

 3. window size (integer) -window size in number of genes
 4. minimum number of orthologs (integer) -filer for gene neighborhoods with proximal orthologous gene pairs from a minimum number of species

+OPTIONS:

+--stats
+  keeps only proximal orthologous gene pairs with greater than the minimum number of homologs and reports statistics.

 ---------------------------------------------------------------------------------

 Outputs: